awslabs/device-monitor/DEVICE_DEFENDER_DEPLOYMENT.md

 ## Conclusion

 Deploying Device Defender profiles as part of your infrastructure ensures consistent, automated security monitoring for your IoT fleet.
-The FleetWatch implementation provides a robust foundation that can be customized for your specific security requirements.
+The Device Monitor implementation provides a robust foundation that can be customized for your specific security requirements.

 For questions or issues, refer to the AWS IoT Device Defender documentation or check the CloudWatch logs for the custom resource Lambda function.